 • Accept that you may be unaware of certain facts

 • Interpret how others are thinking and reacting and seek to understand their underlying feelings

 Dialogue lets us discover more of our own intelligence and blend it with the knowledge and wisdom of others.
 Clear and powerful agreements can result from dialogue, whereas little worthwhile insight is likely to come from simultaneous monologues.
 These types of ineffective conversations can lead to a reactive cycle, in which people react instead of participate.
 If left unchecked, the reactive cycle can do more than kill the productivity of a conversation and even damage relationships.

 A reactive cycle starts when someone says something with which you don’t agree, or may even strongly dislike.
 In a split second, your emotions are triggered and you may feel threatened or defensive.
 You react by attempting to control the situation, the person or retaliating.
 Doing so may trigger the other person's emotions, causing that person to now attempt to gain control, which, in turn, causes you to react again.
 This back-and-forth emotional interplay—this reactive cycle—results in another unproductive conversation or meeting.

 There are three steps that can be taken to break a reactive cycle:

-- Identify it; where one of the parties notices the reactive cycle and literally “calls it out.”
+1. Identify it: one of the parties notices the reactive cycle and literally “calls it out.”